When do I need to obtain copyright permissions?

 This copyright analysis worksheet walks you through five questions to help you determine whether or not you need copyright clearance.

 In those cases, you will need to obtain permission from the copyright owner.
-For example, mounting substantial text or graphical work created by another author onto a publicly accessible website would require you to first secure permissions from the author.
+For example, displaying substantial text or graphical work created by another author onto a publicly accessible website would require you to first secure permissions from the author.

 How do I obtain permissions?